 This observation on Rogers’s part has two implications.
 One is that an individual’s health is inherently linked to those around that individual and cannot be entirely understood in a vacuum.
 This is a common theme, explored by other nursing theorists as well.
 More unique is the way Rogers uses this concept to connect nursing to the sciences, arguing that an individual’s impact on and influence by their environment makes nursing a naturally scientific field.
 Koffi & Fawcett (2016) point out that Rogers’s theories helped spark a new era of scientific thought within the nursing community.

 As has been hinted at so far, Marth Roger’s theory, the Science of Unitary Human Beings, has had a strong impact on health and nursing.
 But more clearly, it is important to note that by emphasizing both an individual's inherent worth as well as how that individual relates to the environment, Rogers’s helped improve patient-centered nursing practice.
 Under Rogers’s model, the concept of health expands beyond the body to the mind and, even more impressively, the relationships a patient has.
 This allows nurses to assess patients based on their psychosocial functioning in the world (Alligood, 2014).

 Addressing Problems in Nursing

-The more stressed and tires a nurse becomes, the more likely mistakes are.
-Burnout is condition that occurs when stress becomes so bad that it creates a kind of malaise.
+The more stressed and tired a nurse becomes, the more likely mistakes are.
+Burnout is a condition that occurs when stress becomes so bad that it creates a kind of malaise.
 Though a nurse may know that focus is important for the job, one experiencing burnout simply cannot find the motivation to keep focus.
-Nurse burnout adds to anxiety and at risk behavior in workplace and poor patient nurse communication.
-Nursing burnout may lead to poor decision making, example cohorting delirious patient with frail elderly (Dall'ora, C., Griffiths, & Ball, 2015).
+Nurse burnout adds to anxiety and at-risk behavior in the workplace and poor patient-nurse communication.
+Nursing burnout may lead to poor decision-making (Dall'ora, C., Griffiths, & Ball, 2015).

 Analysis and Comparison